-I registered with the TPS some time ago and I don’t get the home improvement/double glazing calls I used to, but I do still get PPI compensation calls and automated calls telling me I’ve won a prize in a competition I’ve never entered.
+I registered with the TPS some time ago and I don’t get the home improvement/double glazing calls I used to, but I do still get some nuisance calls.

 SAVVY TIP: If you get unwanted calls after you’ve signed up to the Telephone Preference Service, complain to the TPS and it should investigate.
 You can also tell the Information Commissioner about the unwanted calls.

 Be aware that even if you complain to the TPS, it may not help.
 I had several cold calls a few months ago.
 I got the companies’ names and the phone number they were supposedly calling from, and reported it to the TPS.
 After a week or so they emailed me to say that they couldn’t trace the companies through the names I’d given and the phone numbers weren’t genuine ones.
 Grr.